real-numbers/RepData_PeerAssessment1/PA1_template.md

                , na.strings = "NA"
                )
 ```

-* 2. Process and transform the data.*
 **Rubric:  Is there code to process the data?**
-I thought it would be nice to have a datetime column, good practice working with dates.
+I want a datetime column...

 ```r
 df$datetime<-strptime(paste(df$date